japgolly/scalajs-react/extra/ROUTER.md

   * Default values in dynamic routes.
   * URL re-writing / translation rules. (eg. can remove trailing slashes from URL.)
   * Choose to redirect or render custom view when route is invalid / not found.
-  * Routes can be nested.
+  * Routes can be nested and modularised.
   * Conditions can be applied to an entire route set.
+* Router can indicate the current page with precision, faciliating dynamic menus and breadcrumbs even in the presence of complex, dynamic routes.
 * Route views can be wrapped in a layout. (eg. to add page headers, footers, a nav breadcrumb.)
 * URL and view are always kept in sync.
 * Routes are bookmarkable.